CodeWithEmil/CodeWithEmil/README.md

 Hey!
 I’m Emil (@CodeWithEmil) 👋
    <br />
-Here are sothings you should know about me:
+Here are sthings you should know about me:
    <br />

    <ul>